Sandy Koufax Rookie Card Value (Updated August 2025)

 12-Month Trend Summary

-Over the past year, the Sandy Koufax rookie card market has experienced notable fluctuations:
+Over the past year, the value of Sandy Koufax's rookie card has shown a dynamic trend:

 -